AllexVeldman/pyoci/README.md

 PyOCI allows using any (private) OCI registry as a python package index, as long as it implements the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 It acts as a proxy between pip and the OCI registry.

-An instance of PyOCI is available at https://pyoci.allexveldman.nl, to use this proxy, please see the [Examples](#Examples).
+An instance of PyOCI is available at https://pyoci.allexveldman.nl, to use this proxy, please see the [Getting started](#getting-started).

 Tested registries:
 - [ghcr.io](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)